-Volvo XC60 Recharge hybrid interior & comfort
+Volvo XC60 Recharge hybrid interior, dashboard & comfort

 The XC60 Recharge's interior is nicely trimmed and feels different to rivals', offering individuality alongside quality, technology and comfort